olim7t/map-tutorial/index.md

 # Welcome!

 Want to become the new Google Maps?
-This short tutorial will guide you through a few options to add interactive maps to your website, using alternative solutions.
+This short tutorial will guide you through a few options to add interactive maps to your website, using "libre" alternatives.

-Through the development of a full-stack Javascript app, you'll learn to:
+You'll work on a full-stack JS app and learn to:

 * display maps with [Leaflet][ll], using tiles from [OpenStreetMap][osm] or [MapQuest][mq];
 * show and move markers on your maps;